5th Floor, Hammond Hall, 701 Planetarium Place

 Box 19227, Arlington, TX 76019-0227

-College of Education students must apply online to gradate during their Clinical Teaching semester, which is the final semester of coursework.
+UTA students must apply online to gradate during their Clinical Teaching semester, which is the final semester of coursework.
 The online Graduation Application is available from the 12th day of class (4th day in summer) until the mid-semester deadline.